X-Men Blue: Toil and Trouble

 Sometime later, it's revealed that Beast has learned his magic from the Goblin Queen, who was using him to free a group of demons known as the Hex-Men who take the form of Pixie, Colossus, Bloodstorm and Nightcrawler so that she may begin a dark ritual to summon her fellow Queens to take the world as their own.
 Danger trains Iceman and notes that he is distracted which could endanger the team during a fight because his boyfriend Romeo has stopped replying to his calls and messages.
 Jean and Scott find out that, when she released him from Emma's mind control, that a unique, unbreakable connection had formed between them meaning that they will always be able to read each other's minds.
 This initially causes some conflict as Jean discovers that Scott is jealous of her budding relationship with Jimmy.
-While trying to make sense of their new connection, the pair almost kiss but are interrupted by a massive explosion as the Golbin Queen begins her attack.
+While trying to make sense of their new connection, the pair almost kiss but are interrupted by a massive explosion as the Goblin Queen begins her attack.
 The team confronts the Goblin Queen and the Hex-Men, seeing Beast transformed into a demonic creature.
 During the battle, Jean and Scott manage to escape with help from the teleporting demon Pickles and enlist the aid of the Raksha.
 Back at the mansion, the Goblin Queen and the Hex-Men manage to capture the rest of the team and begin a ritual to summon the Goblin Queen's sisters.
 During the ritual, Jean, Scott and the Rashka infiltrate the mansion and battle the Goblin Queen's demons.
-Bloodstorm realises that the promises made to her by the Golbin Queen are false and that she will dispose of the Hex-Men once her sisters have been summoned so she betrays her and convinces Beast to break the Goblin Queen's hold on him and banish her to the hellish dimension where her sisters have been trapped.
+Bloodstorm realizes that the promises made to her by the Goblin Queen are false and that she will dispose of the Hex-Men once her sisters have been summoned so she betrays her and convinces Beast to break the Goblin Queen's hold on him and banish her to the hellish dimension where her sisters have been trapped.
 In the aftermath, Bloodstorm, is welcomed into the team despite her worries that she will massacre them as she did to the X-Men of her own reality.